jframos/fiware-paas/test/doc/roadmap_unit_testing_plan.rst

    GEs in order to manage the GEs deployed in the Cloud.
 The GE identification is called NID.

-Test Cases involved in this feature should validate that PaaS Manager is creating a NID metadata in each VM when blueprint is deployed.
+Test Cases involved in this feature should validate that Pegasus is creating a NID metadata in each VM when blueprint is deployed.
 They are defined in:

 > `instances/create_instance/create_instance_nid.feature <../acceptance/integration/instances/create_instance/create_instance_nid.feature>`_: